 For a nine-hole score to be acceptable, you must play at least seven holes.
 To submit an 18-hole score, you must play a minimum of 14 holes.

-9. There’s a golfer in my league who always tends to play well during net competitions and wins often. are there provisions in place to ensure that everyone is playing on a fair level?
+9. There’s a golfer in my league who always tends to play well during net competitions and wins often.
+Are there provisions in place to ensure that everyone is playing on a fair level?

 Under the Rules of Handicapping, there are several new safeguards to ensure the integrity of a player’s Handicap Index.

-A Soft Cap and Hard Cap limit the extreme upward movement of a Handicap Index over a rolling 12-month timeframe, and an Exceptional Score Reduction reduces a player’s Handicap Index each time they submit a score that produces a Score Differential at least 7.0 strokes below their Handicap Index.
+A Soft Cap and Hard Cap limit the extreme upward movement of a Handicap Index over a rolling 12-month timeframe, and an Exceptional Score Reduction reduces a player’s Handicap Index each time they post a score that produces a Score Differential at least 7.0 strokes below their Handicap Index.

 10. What if I don’t have a Handicap Index?
 How can I get one?